kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

   either the `num_ws_remote_command_v5_total[success]` metric for `RemoteCommand` or the `num_ws_port_forward_v2_total[success]` metric for `PortForward`.

+- To determine if the Kubelet extension is active for a specific node, an operator can inspect the `status.declaredFeatures` field of the Node object for the presence of `ExtendWebSocketsToKubelet`.
+Additionally, proposed new metrics will differentiate between API server connections that are proxied directly to the Kubelet versus those that are translated to SPDY.

 ###### How can someone using this feature know that it is working for their instance?

 <!--